kubernetes/enhancements/keps/sig-storage/20190122-csi-inline-volumes.md

 * Enable testing of an external ephemeral CSI driver: https://github.com/kubernetes/kubernetes/pull/79983/files#diff-e5fc8d9911130b421b74b1ebc273f458
 * Enable testing of the csi-host-path-driver in ephemeral mode in Kubernetes-CSI Prow jobs and Kubernetes itself: TODO

+## Alternatives

+Instead of allowing CSI drivers that support both ephemeral and persistent volumes and passing the `csi.storage.k8s.io/ephemeral` hint, a simpler solution would have been to require that a driver gets deployed twice, once for for each kind of volume.
+That was rejected because a driver might manage some resource that is shared between both kinds of volumes, like local disks (LVM) or persistent memory (PMEM).
+Having to deploy the driver twice would have made the driver implementation more complex.

 ## Implementation History